-The state’s highest court has taken up the dispute over the legality of a new voter-approved ordinance in the state’s largest city that lessens criminal penalties for marijuana possession.
+The Kansas Supreme Court says it will decide the legality of a voter-approved ordinance in Wichita lessening criminal penalties for marijuana possession.

 The court ruled Wednesday that it will retain jurisdiction under its authority to hear issues of sufficient public concern.

 It kept in place a stay of district court proceedings.